Samsung QN90F TV Review

 Cons

-The Samsung QN90F has very good black levels.
-Its contrast is great, and stays deep even when bright highlights are present, with minimal blooming due to its good lighting zone precision.
+The Samsung QN90F has great black levels.
+Its contrast is great, and it stays deep even when bright highlights are present, with minimal blooming due to its good lighting zone precision.
 Unfortunately, the TV's black levels take a hit when in Game Mode, with more blooming and noticeably worse zone transitions.

 Pros